 Developmental Education — Academic Foundations

 The developmental education program promotes and supports student success through a variety of courses, specialized services and curriculum innovations through the college's Academic Foundations division.
 The mission of Academic Foundations is to prepare CF students for college and personal success by building a strong academic foundation in the core subjects of reading, writing and mathematics.
 We offer additional courses and workshops designed to develop effective study, life and career skills.
-Academic Foundations is located in Building 2, Room 207, and students are encouraged to take advantage of the academic and student support services offered through the division to enhance college success.
+Academic Foundations is located in Building 2, Room 207, and students are encouraged to take advantage of the academic and TRIO Student Support Services program offered through the division to enhance college success.
 As part of the college's enrollment process, students will be determined eligible for either our Elective Pathway or Prescribed Pathway.
 This determination is based on a number of factors including date of high school graduation, type of high school diploma, and military status.
 Details about each pathway are provided below:

 All students required to enroll in developmental education may elect to seek an alternative source for remedial instruction.
 The alternatives may include but not be limited to a private provider, continuing education, or the Learning Support Center.
 First-Year Success Specialists can provide additional information on the developmental education options and strategies available.

 Developmental Education or college preparatory courses do not meet the General Education requirements and are nontransferable electives.
 They cannot be used to meet the 60-hour graduation requirement.
 College credit is not given for these courses.

 Student Life Skills Courses

 Student Life Skills courses meet the general education requirements and are transferable electives.
 They can be used to meet the 60-hour graduation requirement.

 All new students are encouraged to enroll in SLS 1501 College and Career Success in their first semester.
 Students with college preparatory needs in two or more subject areas are required to enroll in SLS 1501 College and Career Success in their first semester.